vitalstarorg/collection.vf/README.md

   / \
  C1 C2
 ```
-Left and right nodes can be nodes, so we can build a bigger tree.
+Besides left and right of a node can be names, but they can also be nodes.
+This is the way we build build a bigger
+tree.
+Please note that the `printTree` algorithm making
+`B2` closer to `B1` because `B1` has no children, so `C1` can take up its space to make the tree more compact.
 ### Create a tree with unbalanced children
 ```sbtshell
 scala> node = Node.create("(A1,(B1,C1,),)")